Astrocytoma is a type of cancer that can form in the brain or spinal cord. Astrocytoma begins in cells called astrocytes that support nerve cells.

 Specialized tests of the tumour cells can tell your doctor the types of mutations the cells have acquired.
 This gives your doctor clues about your prognosis and may guide your treatment options.

-Astrocytoma treatments include:
+Astrocytoma treatments inaclude:

 Surgery to remove the astrocytoma.
 Your brain surgeon (neursurgeon) will work to remove as much of the astrocytoma as possible.
 The goal is to remove all of the cancer, but sometimes the astrocytoma is located near sensitive brain tissue that makes that too risky.
 Even removing some of the cancer may reduce your signs and symptoms.